 The COVID-19 pandemic is having a major impact on travel to Canada, and processing of immigration applications in Canada.

 On April 14, 2020, Canada issued a new Order in Council stating that persons allowed to enter Canada, including Canadian citizens, even if healthy, will be required to self-quarantine for a period of 14 days.
 If an adequate plan for self-quarantine is not available, persons may be detained in government quarantine facilities.
 “Essential” workers, cross- border commuters and several other groups are not required to quarantine.
 Anyone considering travel to Canada or returning to Canada from abroad must carefully consider these restrictions before attempting to enter Canada.
-The Order has now been extended to October 31, 2020.
-Click here to read the current version of the Order in Council.
+The Order has now been extended to November 30, 2020.
+Click here to read the current version of the Order in Council issued October 30, 2020.
+This order contains new groups of people not required to quarantine.

 Canada has stated that persons showing symptoms of the COVID-19 disease, including Canadian citizens, will be denied boarding a plane.
 These symptoms have been defined as a having a fever and a cough; or having a fever and difficulty breathing.
 Citizens and permanent residents who are symptomatic will be admitted at the border subject to quarantine.
 Foreign nationals who are symptomatic will not be admitted at the border.